Preschool Director and Team Teacher

 Preschool Team Teacher & Ceramics Instructor

-Lydia Hearne teaches in the pre-kindergarten class at Odyssey and also offers high school ceramics classes.
+Lydia Hearne teaches in the pre-kindergarten class at Odyssey and also offers middle and high school ceramics classes.
 She grew up in the mountains outside of Asheville, where she spent much of her childhood exploring nature, expressing her love of nature through art, and being with her family.
 She brings her passions for the natural world, for family, and for the beauty and creativity of childhood, to her work at Odyssey Community School.
 She says of her experience, “I loved my childhood, and I believe that every child deserves a happy, safe environment to explore their own sense of self, of creativity, and space to figure out how to interact with others in this life.”

 Lydia attended Earlham College, in Indiana, where she received her BA in Fine Art, with a focus in Ceramics.
 She later completed Haywood Community College’s program in Professional Crafts.
 “It feels very natural for me to be here at Odyssey,” says Lydia, “and to be able to feed the two main passions in my life, having the opportunity to work with young children and also to work in clay, offering others the chance to explore such an amazing and captivating medium.

 2nd-8th Grade Drama and PreK Teacher